The Modern Barlow Trail Road

 Roads Worth Remembering

-Today, whether you’re coming home, heading out, visiting a neighbor, or simply enjoying a scenic drive, you’re traveling through history.
-These roads are more than asphalt and gravel—they’re stories of ancient times, courage, determination and, ultimately, community.
+Today, whether you’re coming home, heading out, or simply enjoying a scenic drive, you are traveling through history.
+These roads are more than just asphalt and gravel—they are stories of resilience, determination, and community.

-So next time you’re driving down Barlow Trail Road or Lolo Pass Road, take a moment to appreciate the history beneath your wheels.
-You’re following in the footsteps—and wagon tracks—of those who came before us.
+So, next time you find yourself driving down Barlow Trail Road or Lolo Pass Road, take a moment to appreciate the history beneath your wheels.
+After all, you are following in the footsteps and wagon tracks of those who came before us

 The Town of Faubion